alves-nickolas/alves-nickolas.github.io/etcetera/index.md

 {%- assign listofquotes = site.quotes | sort: 'sortkey' -%}
 {%- for quote in listofquotes -%}
-{%- unless quote.category contains "sttng" or quote.category contains "apocryphal" %}
+{%- unless quote.category contains "sttng" or quote.category contains "musical" or quote.category contains "apocryphal" %}

 {% include quote.html quote=quote %}<br>

 {% endunless %}
+{% endfor -%}

+## Musical Quotations

+I love musicals, and of course I collect quotations from musicals.
+Here are some of my favorites.
+To avoit listing composers, librettists, artists, and so on, I keep only the character and the title.
+The actor is usually chosen from the most famous recording.

+{%- assign listofquotes = site.quotes | where_exp:"item","item.category contains 'musical'" | sort: 'sortkey' -%}
+{%- for quote in listofquotes %}

+{% include quote.html quote=quote %}<br>

 {% endfor -%}

 ## Star Trek Quotations